ih57452/flutter_tether/docs/docs/additional_features/feed_provider.md

   the widget is unmounted, preventing errors.
 - **Error Handling**: The `AsyncValue` provided by Riverpod (`asyncValue.when(...)`) should be used to handle loading and error states.

+## Count Tracking Best Practices

+1. **Use Count Information**: Display the total count to users when available for better UX
+2. **Conditional Load More**: Only show "Load More" buttons when `hasMoreItems` is true
+3. **Progress Indicators**: Use count information to show loading progress
+4. **Search Results**: Display search result counts to help users understand the scope of results
+5. **Performance**: The system prevents unnecessary API calls, but you should still debounce search input for the best user experience